-They could also meet with a career advisor.
-Academic coaching could help your child understand their strengths and weaknesses through a personality test or a skills appraisal.
+Also, academic coaching could help your child understand their strengths and weaknesses through a personality test or a skills appraisal.
 There are plenty of online career resources that could help them understand the different career pathways, job opportunities, and what they can do after graduation (if they're going to university), or the jobs and internships available to them after school.

 So are you ready to help your child through educational guidance?

-Don’t hesitate to get outside help from one of the many talented tutors on Superprof.
-They could help your teen with thinking about their career options, whether they want to go down an academic or vocational root, putting together a career plan, interview skills, cover letters, a mock interview, etc. There are three types of tutorial available: face-to-face tutorials, online tutorials, and group tutorials.
+The personal development tutors on Superprof help your teen to think about their career options, whether they want to go down an academic or vocational root, putting together a career plan, revising interview skills, creating cover letters, practising mock interviews, etc.

 It is important to state that there are three types of tuition available on the Superprof site: face-to-face tutorials, online tutorials, and group tutorials.